argoproj/argo-cd/docs/user-guide/commands/argocd_app_create.md

       --upsert                                     Allows to override application with the same name even if supplied application spec is different from existing spec
-      --validate                                   Validation of repo and cluster (default true) --values stringArray                         Helm values file(s) to use --values-literal-file string                 Filename or URL to import as a literal Helm values block --values-raw-literal-file string             Filename or URL to import as a literal Helm values raw object
+      --validate                                   Validation of repo and cluster (default true) --values stringArray                         Helm values file(s) to use --values-literal-file string                 Filename or URL to import as a literal Helm values block (as a string) --values-raw-literal-file string             Filename or URL to import as a literal Helm values block (as a map)
 ```

 ### Options inherited from parent commands